albert22m/RadioSonde/README.md

   Main entry point for running the program.

 To install and use this repository, make sure you have Python 3.x installed.
-Then, clone the repository and install the necessary dependencies using:<n>
+Then, clone the repository and install the necessary dependencies using:<br>
 ```git clone <repository-url>```
 ```cd <repository-directory>```
 ```pip install -r requirements.txt```